lequanvn89/imessage-filtering-server/README.md

 # imessage-filtering-server

-To start application execute this command in prodject root folder:
+To start application execute this command in project root folder:

 ```python
 python3 -m app